alessandra3265/Meteo/seleniumProject/Friuli/README.md

 ## FiuliAll.py
+FriuliAll.py is a script for the site: https://www.osmer.fvg.it/archivio.php?ln=&p=dati

+of the region Friuli Venezia Giulia

-FriuliAll.py is a script for the site: https://www.osmer.fvg.it/archivio.php?ln=&p=dati to obtain information specifying 'day' 'month' 'year' for daily data 'month' 'year' for montly data of all available meteorological stations
+to obtain information specifying 'day' 'month' 'year' for daily data or

+'month' 'year' for montly data

+of all available meteorological stations

 ## Dependencies:
 FriuliAll requires selenium library: